datarootsio/cheek/README.md

     cron: "* * * * *"
 ```

-Webhook are a generic way to push notifications to a plethora of tools.
+Webhooks are a generic way to push notifications to a plethora of tools.
 You can use it for instance via Zapier to push messages to a Slack channel.

 ## Docker